 I’m happy to say that I’m now a month in to using the Alpha H cream and my skin has adjusted nicely.
 My complexion is smoother, more even and my pigmentation isn’t as noticeable.
 So in conclusion, the secret to retinol success is patience.

 In any case, if you’re a retinol newbie, brace yourself: some initial irritation, mild flakiness and dryness may occur but are usually short-lived; so it’s worth starting your new skincare journey at a time when your diary is free of special events.
-Be persistent and push through as glowing, flawless skin is on the other side of the two week hurdle.
+Be persistent and push through as glowing, flawless skin is on the other side of the four week hurdle.